 The above stated advantages needn’t always be advantageous for the company.
 As stand alone points they are definitely advantageous but can vary from situation to situation.
 For a company that is not doing so well financially, this kind of advertising and branding budgeting may not bode well.

-Let us now have a look at the disadvantages of competitive parity.
+Let us now have a look at the disadvantages

 For new players in the market, following this kind of a model might prove disastrous.
 They will have to bear huge opportunity costs to be able to match up to the advertising and branding budgets of existing big players in the market.
 This might prove detrimental to their financial health and lead them into huge losses.
 For new entrants, this kind of budgeting is not always advised unless the market in itself is very new and still in its nascent stages in which case it makes sense as all the competitors are relatively new too.